devfrompoa/100-days-of-python/README.md

 # 100-days-of-python
 100 Days of Code - The Complete Python Pro Bootcamp for 2021

+## About

+My solves for this excellent [Python course][udemy_course] from Dr. Angela Yu.

+Master Python by building 100 projects in 100 days.
+Learn to build websites, games, apps, plus scraping and data science

 ## Contents

 Day 1 - [Working with Variables in Python to Manage Data][d1]